Brad Pitt Reportedly Calls Angelina Jolie’s Interview About Their Split ‘Phony’

 “We are a family, and we will always be a family.
 We will get through this time and hopefully be a stronger family for it,” she added.
 “Many people find themselves in these situations… my focus is my children, our children, and my focus is finding this way through.
 As we said, we are and forever will be a family.
 That is how I’m coping.
 I’m coping with finding a way through that somehow this makes us stronger and closer.”

-For Pitt, the entire interview was nothing but a show, especially after Jolie slipped up when talking about their six children – Maddox (15), Pax (13), Shiloh (10), and twins Knox and Vivienne (8) – and said “my children” before catching herself and adding, “our children.”
+For Pitt, the entire interview was nothing but a show, especially after Jolie slipped up when talking about their six children – Maddox (15), Pax (13), Shiloh (10), and twins Knox and Vivienne (8) – and said “my children” before catching herself and adding “our children.”

 Brad Pitt reportedly allowed Jolie to take the trip to Cambodia with the kids because she promised him more visits when they got back home.
-Pitt hasn’t been allowed a lot of visitation rights in the months following their split, but is expected to get two weeks with the kids once they get back from Cambodia.
+Pitt hasn’t been allowed a lot of visitation rights in the months following their split, but he is expected to get two weeks with the kids once they get back from Cambodia.

 While Jolie finally dished on the divorce, Blasting News reports that she was also spotted with a new man in Cambodia.
 Pitt has been linked with a number of different actresses over the past few months, including Kate Hudson and Marion Cotillard, and it now looks like Jolie is moving on herself.